Why choose home euthanasia?

 Personally, I find it absolutely beautiful to see a pet lying in his or her favorite place, be that under the table, in their owner's bed, or outside in their yard when they pass.
 I believe giving them this chance is an absolute gift, both to them and to your family.

 People also frequently ask me "how can you do this?"
 The answer is "How could I not?"
 How could I deny a suffering pet the chance to float away in the safety of his home, with his people by his side?
 I would want no less for any of my pets or any of my people, truth be told.
 We all die someday, that is an absolute, so the only things in our control is defining how.
 I am honored to help you set your pet free, on his and your terms.

-Dr. Hanna and Rachele have been working together for many years bringing comfort to pets and their people when it is time to say goodbye.
-Both have loved many pets, are comfortable working with people of all ages (that includes children).
+Dr. Rachele has been working for many years bringing comfort to pets and their people when it is time to say goodbye.
+She has loved many pets, is comfortable working with people of all ages (that includes children).
 We are open to all questions and will do everything in our power to make this goodbye as gentle as it can be.